Meon Valley Railway: Authorisation of the Meon Valley Railway

-So far as the Fareham connection was concerned, the LSWR progressed a scheme for a railway down the Meon Valley; it was successful in Parliament and the South Western (Meon Valley) Railway Act was passed on 3 June 1897.
+So far as the Fareham connection was concerned, the LSWR progressed a scheme for a railway down the Meon Valley; it was successful in Parliament and the South Western (Meon Valley) Railway Act 1897 (60 & 61 Vict. c. xxxv) was passed on 3 June 1897.
 It was to run from a junction west of Alton to another junction north of Fareham, joining the Gosport branch of the original London and Southampton Railway there.

 The line was conceived as a main line, and the Directors stated that it would be designed so as to be suitable to carry express trains from London via Aldershot to Southampton, Gosport and Portsmouth.

 Accordingly it would be designed with moderate curvature, but the undulating terrain made a ruling gradient of 1 in 100 unavoidable.
 The formation and structures would be made for double track, but only a single line would be laid, with passing loops at the stations.
 Long platforms, at 600 ft capable of handling ten-coach trains, would be provided.

 In anticipation of the development of a new, and busy, main line, the Farnham to Alton section of the existing LSWR network was doubled in 1901.

 The line was constructed two tunnels, Privett Tunnel, 1,056 yards, and West Meon Tunnel, 539 yards, and a viaduct at West Meon, with four wrought iron lattice arches of 56 feet span.
 The summit of the line was 519 feet above sea level.
 As the emphasis was on aligning the railway as a through route, several of the stations were some distance from the settlements they were to serve.
 However they were well-designed by the architect T. P. Figgis with leanings towards the Arts and Crafts movement, including the provision of stained-glass door windows and tiled interiors.
 Relfe & Son of Plymouth were awarded the construction contract.
-The LSWR's engineer in charge of the works was W.R.
-Galbraith; Henry Byer was the resident engineer.
+The LSWR's engineer in charge of the works was W. R. Galbraith; Henry Byer was the resident engineer.